 Fund 304: Projects planned and funded for FY 2019-20 include: landscape and hardscape improvements throughout State Road 426 and County Road 419 and the related realignment of Geneva Drive intersection.
 The Geneva Drive project will provide a new signalized intersection connection between Geneva Drive and County Road 419.
 Also included in FY19-20 CIP is funding for the development of a Regional Stormwater pond in the Historic area of Downtown Oviedo.
-This project started in FY18-19 and would allow for future development of the City's historic downtown that would not normally allow an extensive building square footage.
-The development of the City's historic downtown will bring increased revenues to the City in the form of utility revenues, building revenues and impact fees revenues.
-Any operating costs associated with maintaining the pond should be offset by revenues earned.
+This project started in FY18-19 and would allow for future development of the City's historic downtown which is expected to increase revenues to the City in the form of utility revenues, building revenues and impact fees revenues.
+Any operating costs associated with maintaining the pond should be offset by the revenues earned.
 Annual Road Resurfacing and Sidewalk and Curbing maintenance will continue in FY 2019-20.
 This should reduce future repairs and maintenance costs associated with road deterioration.